AhuraMagda/AhuraMagda/README.md

 # 👋 Hi, I’m Magda.
-- I want to become a Front-end Developer.
+- I want to become a Front-end Developer,
-- I don't have any computer science background but that's not a problem for me.
+- I don't have any computer science background but that's not a problem for me,
 - I like coding.

 ## 🌱 I’m currently learning HTML, CSS, JS.